Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [ ] Use git clear-all to clean up any hanging files.
 - [x] Run git rebase to move the current commit to its original location.

 #### Q34.
-You're in the middle of modifying a file when you're unexpectedly assigned an urgent bug fix on another branch.
-What would you do to temporarily save the work your doing locally without committing?
+While modifying a file, you're unexpectedly assigned an urgent bug fix on another branch.
+How can you temporarily save your local work without committing?

-- [ ] You cannot save locally without committing, so that is not possible.
+- [ ] This is not possible, as you cannot save locally without committing.
 - [ ] Run git hold to save a local copy of what you're doing to return to later.
 - [ ] Save your work with git local-cache.
 - [x] Use git stash to save your work and come back later and reapply the stashed commit.